alexpolt/alexpolt.github.io/src/atomic-data.md

   So how do we avoid reusing used data and the ABA problem?
 That's where **atomic\_data** differs: we use a backing multi-producer/multi-consumer queue and introduce *a synchronization barrier*.
   This sync barrier creates a "time out" during which **atomic\_data** waits for old reads and updates to complete.
+Another way of thinking about it: it's a form of preemption control by which we wait for all threads to stop using the data.
 There is also a nice hack: the backing array for the queue is double the size that makes possible to use two atomic counters to watch for the data usage.
 This allows reading to be independent of the sync barrier and be wait-free (read the code for more details).
+So reading is never blocked.

   When I got the idea for the design of **atomic\_data** I had to choose how to implement a lock-free multi-producer/multi-consumer queue.
 I didn't suspect that doing this right is extremely difficult!
 I ran into every possible concurrency bug.
-There were three candidates in the end: two MP/SC queues with a single-threaded broker in between, a MP/MC queue requiring DCAS (Double CAS) to fight overruning and finally a MP/MC queue with a sync barrier (I think I need to blog about it in a different post).
+There were three candidates in the end: two MP/SC queues with a single-threaded broker in between, a MP/MC queue requiring DCAS (Double CAS) to fight overrunning and finally a MP/MC queue with a sync barrier (I think I need to blog about it in a different post).
 After testing the best implementation was the queue with a barrier: it had a simple design, it worked very reliably, it didn't require DCAS and finally it showed good performance.